wireservice/csvkit/docs/scripts/csvstack.rst

       -n GROUP_NAME, --group-name GROUP_NAME
                             A name for the grouping column, e.g. "year".
 Only used when also specifying -g.
+      --filenames           Use the filename of each input file as its grouping value.
+When specified, -g will be ignored.

 Also see: :doc:`common_arguments`.